Enneagram strengths and weaknesses

 Type 6 - The Loyalist

-Energizers: Feeling safe and secure, being prepared and organized, working towards a common goal with others, building trust and loyalty.
-For example being part of a loyal and trustworthy group, having a clear plan and structure, working together towards a common goal.
+Energizers: Feeling safe and secure, being prepared and organized, working towards a common goal with others, building trust and loyalty, for example, being part of a loyal and trustworthy group, having a clear plan and structure, working together towards a common goal.

 Weaknesses: Sixes can become overly anxious and fearful, leading to indecisiveness and a lack of confidence.
-They may struggle with trust and may become overly dependent on others for support and guidance.
+They may struggle with trust and become overly dependent on others for support and guidance.

 Example career situation: A Type 6 may excel in a career that requires a strong sense of responsibility and commitment, such as law enforcement or military service.
 However, their tendency towards anxiety and fear can cause them to become overly cautious and hesitant, leading to missed opportunities and indecisiveness.